cssyphus/TamperMonkeyUserScripts/README.md

 https://www.w3schools.com/cssref/css_colors.asp

+A primary go-to reference page for anyone working with colors in CSS.
 The original page displays three color blocks on each line, and a maximum of 21 per page (only 12 on the first page).

 This script removes some page elements (such as the right-sidebar etc) and adds the following buttons to top-left of page: